 Inventory management is related to — but different from — supply chain management.
 A supply chain is the network of suppliers a retailer uses to acquire products it sells.
 Inventory refers to the products and their storage once they’ve been acquired.

 Approaches to inventory management vary depending on the type of business you operate and the items you sell.
 But no matter whether your company is B2B or B2C and regardless of what or how much you sell, you need to manage your inventory efficiently and accurately.

 A critical factor of inventory management is a company knowing how much inventory it has on hand.
 Maintaining the right amount of inventory prevents selling out of items and upsetting customers or over-ordering and having overstock that costs money.

 Businesses that don’t manage inventory effectively face several risks, a big one being poor application of financial resources.
 Inventory is the lifeblood of a business, and it represents a huge investment.
 Businesses incur costs to acquire inventory and for the taxes that may be due on items stored within inventories.
 There are additional costs such as utilities, insurance, and other security expenses associated with warehouses and associated storage spaces.

 Inventories also represent a significant investment of time and effort.
 Employees must perform periodic inventory counts, which may occur only once per year for seasonal items.
 They may also happen as often as every few weeks for other types of inventory types.

 Poor or nonexistent inventory management puts a business at risk of undercutting all of the time and money invested in its merchandise.
-Yet when conducted correctly, inventory management can provide a business with an incredible array of benefits.
+But when conducted correctly, inventory management can provide a business with an incredible array of advantages.